actmd/actstrap/README.md

 # actstrap

 ACT.md's web pattern library, building on [Bootstrap 4](http://v4-alpha.getbootstrap.com/) and inspired by Brad Frost's [Atomic Design](http://atomicdesign.bradfrost.com/chapter-2/)

+Our pattern library is organized by target device, and compiled into three outputs:

+* `actstrap-common.css`, used by all devices
+* `actstrap-desktop.css`, used by desktop (i.e. large-screened) devices
+* `actstrap-mobile.css`, used by mobile (i.e. smartphone and tablet) devices

 ## quickstart